Quasic/DragonBasher/README.md

 For step 3, clone or download the [DragonBasher-gfx](https://github.com/Quasic/DragonBasher-gfx) repository into a folder named "11-gfx" in your web server's public_html folder, (which may be called htdocs or something similar, depending on your setup.)

-If you don't want to use git, another option is the latest release all-in-one download from [DragonBasher.com](http://dragonbasher.com).
+If you don't want to use git, another option is the latest release all-in-one source download from [DragonBasher.com](http://dragonbasher.com).